amjadfaiz/recipe_ratings/README.md

 - **Steps vs. Ratings:** Recipes with more steps do not necessarily receive higher ratings.

 **Visualizations of Rating Distribution, Ingredients, and Steps vs. Ratings**

+**Distribution of Number of Ingredients**

+The histogram below displays the distribution of the number of ingredients used in recipes.
+Most recipes tend to use a moderate number of ingredients, with a noticeable peak around 7 to 10 ingredients.
+Very simple recipes (e.g., 1–3 ingredients) and highly complex ones (e.g., over 20 ingredients) are relatively rare.
+This distribution indicates that the dataset is centered around moderately complex recipes, which may reflect typical user preferences or platform standards.

 <iframe
   src="assets/n_ingredients_histogram.html"
   width="800"